jgreely/genaistuff/README.md

 * waifupaper.py - MacOS wallpaper-rotation script with more
   options than the standard control-panel settings.

-* refinewall.sh - SwarmUI CLI that re-generates an image with refining and upscaling turned on (specifically for 4K wallpaper from 1024x576/576x1024). -w/-t options to override the base size to 1920x1080/1080x1920 and upscaling to 2x, for better results from models that can handle the higher base resolution. -v option to generate variations to try to eliminate defects (start small, around 0.05).

 * swarmui-png2jpg.sh - convert PNG to JPG, preserving SwarmUI metadata. uses cjpeg for speed and quality, which requires first converting to PPM format.